songlinl/btp-mission-orchestration/develop/build-orchestration.md

-## Build the Orchestration Pipeline
+## Build an Orchestration Workflow

 The orchestration pipeline consists of several steps, including grounding, prompt templating, data masking, content filtering, input and output translation, and model configuration.
 Among these, only the **Templating** and **Model Configuration** steps are mandatory.
 The inclusion of other steps depends on your specific use case.
 You can easily enable or disable optional steps using the provided toggle switches.